OpenDataServices/cove/README.rst

 ``--convert -c``  Convert data from nested (JSON) to flat format (Excel and CSV).
 This option is redundant for spreadsheets as they are always converted to JSON format.

-``--stream -st`` Print the validation results into the console, without generating any output file, only printing one line per input file.
+``--stream -t``  Output would be streamed to stdout , without generating any output file.

 **IATI**